cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 {{ake-client}} and {{ake-server}} specify the inner workings of client and server functions, respectively.

-### Key Creation {#key-creation}
+### AKE Group {#key-creation}

 We assume the following functions to exist for all candidate groups in this
 setting:

 - DeriveAuthKeyPair(seed): Derive a private and public authentication key pair deterministically from the input `seed`.
-This function is implemented as DeriveKeyPair(seed, "OPAQUE-DeriveAuthKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.
 - GenerateAuthKeyPair(): Return a randomly generated private and public key pair.
 This can be implemented by invoking DeriveAuthKeyPair with `Nseed` random bytes as input.
-- SerializeElement(element): A member function of the underlying group that maps `element` to a unique byte array, mirrored from the definition of the similarly-named function of the OPRF group described in
-  {{OPRF, Section 2.1}}.
+- SerializeElement(element): A function that maps `element` to a unique byte array, mirrored from the definition of the similarly-named function of the OPRF group described in {{OPRF, Section 2.1}}.
+- ScalarMult(k, B): A function that performs scalar multiplication between the scalar input `k` and element `B`.

+Implementations for recommended groups in {{configurations}}, as well as groups covered by test vectors in {{test-vectors}}, are described in the following sections.

+#### ristretto255 Group

+This section describes the implementation of the AKE group based on ristretto255, as defined in {{?RISTRETTO=I-D.irtf-cfrg-ristretto255-decaf448}}.

+- DeriveAuthKeyPair(seed): This function is implemented as DeriveKeyPair(seed, "OPAQUE-DeriveAuthKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.
+- GenerateAuthKeyPair(): This is implemented by invoking DeriveAuthKeyPair with `Nseed` random bytes as input.
+- SerializeElement(element): This is implemented using the similarly-named function of the OPRF group described in {{OPRF, Section 2.1}}.
+- ScalarMult(k, B): Implemented as scalar multiplication as described in
+  {{Section 4 of RISTRETTO}}.

+#### P-256 Group

+This section describes the implementation of the AKE group based on NIST P-256, as defined in {{?NISTCurves=DOI.10.6028/NIST.FIPS.186-4}}.

+- DeriveAuthKeyPair(seed): This function is implemented as DeriveKeyPair(seed, "OPAQUE-DeriveAuthKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.
+- GenerateAuthKeyPair(): This is implemented by invoking DeriveAuthKeyPair with `Nseed` random bytes as input.
+- SerializeElement(element): This is implemented using the similarly-named function of the OPRF group described in {{OPRF, Section 2.1}}.
+- ScalarMult(k, B): Implemented as scalar multiplication as described in
+  {{NISTCurves}}.

+#### Curve25519 Group

+This section describes the implementation of the AKE group based on Curve25519, as defined in {{?Curve25519=RFC7748}}.

+- DeriveAuthKeyPair(seed): This function is implemented by returning the private key based on seed (of length `Nseed = 32` bytes), as described in {{Section 5 of Curve25519}}.
+- GenerateAuthKeyPair(): This is implemented by invoking DeriveAuthKeyPair with `Nseed` random bytes as input.
+- SerializeElement(element): This is implemented using the similarly-named function of the OPRF group described in {{OPRF, Section 2.1}}.
+- ScalarMult(k, B): Implemented using the X25519 function in {{Section 5 of Curve25519}}.

 ### Key Schedule Functions